What to expect from a career as a Financial Planner, Financial Advisor or Investment Advisor

 Ontario college financial planning and financial services programs require an Ontario Secondary School Diploma (OSSD) or equivalent.
 Grade 12 English and Math credits will also be required.
 Computer skills, such as word processing and spreadsheet analysis, are seen as beneficial.

-Financial Planning and Financial Services Jobs and Salaries
+Financial Planning and Financial Services Jobs

 An education from financial planning and services programs opens the door for work in a variety of positions at a variety of financial institutions.
 You could work as a financial planner, financial advisor or investment advisor in a bank, financial planning or investment company, insurance company, or any business needing financial services.
 Another career option is to start your own business or hire yourself out as a consultant.